Raziel90/personal_website/content/publication/coppola-2022-affordable/index.md

   - Claudio Coppola
   - Gökhan Solak
   - Lorenzo Jamone
-publication: "*2022 31st IEEE International Conference on Robot and Human Interactive Communication (RO-MAN)*"
+publication: "2022 31st IEEE International Conference on Robot and Human Interactive Communication (RO-MAN)"
 abstract: Using robot manipulators in contexts where it is undesirable or impractical for humans to physically intervene is crucial for several applications, from manufacturing to extreme environments.
 However, robots